SinTh0r4s/VisualProspecting/README.md

-# JourneyMap Add-On: VisualProspecting (under development, API subject to change!)
+# GregTech5U Add-On: VisualProspecting (under development, API subject to change!)
 ### by SinTh0r4s

 This mod is intended for player convenience, but may also be used as API, since it provides the location of all GT ore veins in a cache.
-VisualProspecting tracks all GT Ore Veins a player has found and visualizes them in JourneyMap.
+VisualProspecting tracks all GT Ore Veins a player has found and visualizes them in JourneyMap (if installed).

 VisualProspecting tracks all ores that a player interacted with, by right or by left click.
 It also integrates prospecting data from _GT Advanced Prospector_.